40 Days of Postpartum

 Building Your Foundation for Long-Term Wellbeing

 Few mothers return to their pre-baby bodies exactly as they were, and that's not the goal.
 The goal is to emerge from these 40 days feeling restored, grounded, and capable.
+For more practical ideas around rest, nourishment, emotional support and gentle self-care, read our guide to what helps postpartum recovery.
 By investing in your healing now—through rest, nourishment, and gentle self-care—you're building the foundation for long-term wellbeing and the stamina motherhood demands.

 Our Final Thoughts